ZwiiDoan/trade-reporting-engine/README.md

   Sample request
   is [src/test/resources/requests/load_data/valid_request.json](src/test/resources/requests/load_data/valid_request.json)
   which will load sample events from folder [src/test/resources/events](src/test/resources/events)
-* After that, the other 2 endpoints can be used to get the DEFAULT report or generate dynamic reports with sample requests in [src/test/resources/requests/generate_report](src/test/resources/requests/generate_report).
+* After that, the other 2 endpoints can be used to get the static DEFAULT report or generate dynamic reports with sample requests in [src/test/resources/requests/generate_report](src/test/resources/requests/generate_report).

 ### Future Improvements & Considerations